-Over the next few weeks (Or months, perhaps - I’m so non-committal.)
+Over the next few weeks (Or months, perhaps – I’m so non-committal.)
 I’m going to be posting a selection of cheap recipes that I’ve found on Pinterest.
-This has become one of my favorite ways to find new recipes, because people tend to pin recipes that are super fun and creative.
-My only complaint is that I’ll never have enough time to make even a fraction of the recipes I have found!
+This has become one of my favorite websites to find new recipes on, because people tend to pin recipes that are super fun and creative.
+My only complaint is that I’ll never have enough time to make even a fraction of the recipes I have pinned!

-The first one comes from Cookie + Kate, a recipe for banana oat pancakes.
+The first one comes from Cookie + Kate, a recipe for gluten free banana oat pancakes.
 These are a double whammy: They’re both delicious and cheap.
-I’m not even a big pancake person, but I will definitely be making these again.
+Admittedly, I’m not much of a pancake lover – but I will definitely be making these again.
 They’re not overly sweet like regular pancakes and they’re super healthy so you can feel good about feeding them to your family or keeping them all to yourself.